mfxuus/mfxuus.github.io/_posts/2019-11-02-sorting-algorithms-with-python-2.md

 #### Time Complexity
-In best base scenario, where the list is already sorted, the run-construction, insertion sort, and merging part each takes linear time.
+In best case scenario, where the list is already sorted, the run-construction, insertion sort, and merging part each takes linear time.
 Hence a big-) of `n`.
 Average case and worst case is bounded by merge sort's `nlog(n)` complexity.